navipartner/docs/content/en/docs/retail/vouchers/how-to/web_stores/index.md

 ---
-title: "Vouchers issued in web stores"
+title: "Set up vouchers issued in Magento Webadmin"
 description: "Refer to this guide to learn how gift vouchers are set up in Magento."
 lead: ""
 date: 2023-08-17T09:39:34+02:00